Governments should more routinely exercise their right to suspend patent protection.

-There is a common misperception, promoted by the pharmaceutical industry, that compulsory licensing is limited to “emergencies.”
+There is a common misperception, promoted by the pharmaceutical industry, that compulsory licensing is limited to emergencies.
 This is not the case.
-TRIPS does not limit the grounds on which states may grant compulsory licenses.
-States may use compulsory licenses to circumvent anti-competitive behavior and encourage the transfer of technology, or simply to address excessive pricing of medicines.
+TRIPS does not limit the grounds on which states may grant CLs.
+States may use CLs to circumvent anti-competitive behavior and encourage the transfer of technology, or simply to address excessive pricing of medicines.

 What we do